cowprotocol/cowswap/README.md

 The app will attach some metadata to all orders.

-This metadata will be sent to the smart contract as an hexadecimal value in an order field called `AppData`.
+This metadata will be sent to the smart contract as a hexadecimal value in an order field called `AppData`.
 This value comes from hashing the content of a metadata JSON containing some information about the trade.

 Any web app or client using CoW Protocol can upload to IPFS a metadata JSON and use the digest hex to attach that information to the order.